KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

     Console.WriteLine(i);
 }
 ```
-Use the concise form of object instantiation
+Use implicit typing for object instantiation.
 ```C#
 var instance1 = new ExampleClass();
 ```